krystalyzx/BlockArt/README.md

 # BlockArt
-A fault-tolerant POW blockchain system for collaborative computer art projects.
+A fault-tolerant POW blockchain system for collaborative computer art projects written in Go.
 Please see [Description.pdf](Description.pdf) for more information about the project.

 ## Run Server
 `go run server.go -c config.json`